s-h-a-n-k-s/Divident/README.md

 INSERT INTO STOCK (ID, AMOUNT, COMPANY_NAME, PURCHASE_DATE, PURCHASE_PRICE, TICKER_SYMBOL) VALUES (1, 10, 'Apple, Inc.', CURRENT_DATE(), 1.00, 'AAPL')
 ```
 Step 8:
-From a browser access the API by executing the following HTTP request:
+From a browser access the API by navigating to:
 http://localhost:8080/stocks
 ```
 The service should return an array of STOCK objects